smartcoin1207/vite-react-tailwindcss-setup/Readme.md

 5. Add "./index.html" and "./src/**/*.{js,ts,jsx,tsx}" to the content array in your tailwind.config.js file
 6. Add the Tailwind Directives, @tailwind base,  @tailwind components and @tailwind utilities to Your index.css file
 7. Run your Vite server with the npm run dev command
+8. Hold the ctrl key and click on the link at Local